 In between was the actual Hamvention at Hara Arena.
 Despite promises of upgraded and improved facilities coming soon, nothing had changed with the building and grounds that I could see.
 Some highlights:

 - I purchased a couple antennas and some small parts, and I’m sure I’ll write about them as I put them together and get on the air with them.

 - ARRL Expo was fully staffed with Headquarters people and a well-stocked merchandise area had books, t-shirts, operating aids and other items.
 I picked up the ARRL RFI Handbook with my $5 discount from Contest University.

-- At ARRL Expo, I met up with Jim K5ND, Nate W2NSF and Don W3LNE at the Scouting booth.
+- At ARRL Expo, I met up with Jim K5ND, Nathaniel W2NSF and Don W3LNE at the Scouting booth.
 Jim is president and Don vice-president of the K2BSA Amateur Radio Association, the official Boy Scouts station and club.
-Nate is an Eagle Scout and a recent graduate of Virginia Tech, and is an outstanding ambassador for youth involvement in amateur radio.
+Nathaniel is an Eagle Scout and a recent graduate of Virginia Tech, and is an outstanding ambassador for youth involvement in amateur radio.
 It’s no accident that we see Scouting as one of our strongest avenues into the hobby.

 - DX Engineering had its exhibit in the main arena as usual.
 They’re a major sponsor of Hamvention as well as Contest University and their staff are experts in the mechanics of antennas and related matters.
 They offered free shipping on anything purchased at the show, and gave a $20 discount coupon to all CTU attendees, which I made good use of.